Indigenous Practice

 • Address issues that contribute to addictions, domestic violence, and mental health

-This program is part of a province-wide initiative called “Therapeutic Foster Care.” ohpikîhakan is trauma-informed and embedded with culturally responsive services and Indigenous worldviews.
-The name ohpikîhakan was gifted to us by Elder Dr. Leona Makokis to emphasize the importance of the relationship and connection to a child’s culture and family.
+ohpikîhakan translates into “a child that is being raised” in the Cree language.
+This name was gifted to us by Elder Dr. Leona Makokis to emphasize the importance of the relationship and connection to a child’s culture and family. ohpikîhakan is trauma-informed and embedded with culturally responsive services and Indigenous worldviews.

 Learn More